 Cincinnati-Kentucky International Airport

 Number seven is Cincinnati-Northern Kentucky International Airport (CVG)—the fastest-growing cargo airport in North America.
 Globally, CVG is the key hub for Amazon Prime and the largest hub for DHL Aviation.
 It services about 3.1 million passengers per year who are able to use several travel technology advancements including “BlipTrack”, a system displaying security wait times online and at the airport’s entrance, and free Wi-Fi throughout.
 There are also sensors called “TaskWatch” that inform airport staff of restroom traffic so they know when to clean—transmitted to them via a smartwatch.

 (Image Source: Walsh Group)

-Sacramento International Airport (SMF) began operations in 1967, and was then called Sacramento Metropolitan Airport.
-When it opened, it was the first purpose-built public-use airport in the west, and has since then expanded to provide over 4.9 million passengers direct flights throughout North America, and three to Mexico.
+Sacramento International Airport (SMF) began operations in 1967 and was then called Sacramento Metropolitan Airport.
+When it opened, it was the first purpose-built public-use airport in the west and has since then expanded to provide over 4.9 million passengers direct flights throughout North America, and three to Mexico.
 SMF provides airlines with a “common-use gate system”, allowing carriers to park and depart from any gate.
 Because of this, travelers are able to print their boarding passes from any kiosk located in the airport.
-Additionally, a system called WebTrak is available to surrounding residents, which they can view and research any aircraft operations and flight information.
+Additionally, a system called WebTrak is available to surround residents, which they can view and research any aircraft operations and flight information.

-SMF has taken steps to be more green by installing heat-reflecting roof to naturally keep Terminal B cooler.
+SMF has taken steps to be more green by installing a heat-reflecting roof to naturally keep Terminal B cooler.
 These special roofs block solar heat, which reduces CO2 emissions by 793 metric tons per year.
 Because of this, SMF received the LEED® Silver award.